Sergey-Krutous/one-week-e-commerce/README.md

 I was updating some of migrations given I was the only developer and could run `rake db:migrate:redo` or even `rake db:reset`.
 When working within a team the migrations should be incrementally added instead of modified.

+Basket items controller was designed to accept AJAX requests (format=js) at the first place.
+However I encountered an issue with integration testing of "Add to cart" button in Selenium.
+It seemed like I needed to downgrade FireFox (http://stackoverflow.com/questions/7263564/unable-to-obtain-stable-firefox-connection-in-60-seconds-127-0-0-17055?rq=1).
+As it seemed to be a long way to fix and taking into account time constraints I chose to workaround the issue by additionally rendering for format=html.

 ### Testing strategy

+Validation rules are tested with model tests

 Admin section of the application was tested with controller RSpec tests because:
 1) these tests are lighter than integration (request) tests